MaterializeInc/materialize/doc/user/content/get-started.md

 ### Create a source

-The first step is to declare where to find and how to connect to the external data source.
-For this, we'll need three Materialize concepts: [secrets](/sql/create-secret/), [connections](/sql/create-connection/) and [sources](/overview/key-concepts/#sources).
+The first step is to declare where to find and how to connect to the sample Kafka cluster.
+For this, we need three Materialize concepts: [secrets](/sql/create-secret/), [connections](/sql/create-connection/) and [sources](/overview/key-concepts/#sources).

 1. **Create secrets.** Secrets allow you to store sensitive credentials securely in Materialize.
-To retrieve the access credentials for the sample Kafka cluster, navigate to the [Materialize UI](https://cloud.materialize.com/showSourceCredentials) and replace the placeholders below with the provided values.
+To retrieve the access credentials, navigate to the [Materialize UI](https://cloud.materialize.com/showSourceCredentials) and replace the placeholders below with the provided values.

     ```sql
-    CREATE SECRET qck.kafka_user AS '<KAFKA-USER>';
+    CREATE SECRET kafka_user AS '<KAFKA-USER>';
-    CREATE SECRET qck.kafka_password AS '<KAFKA-PASSWORD>';
+    CREATE SECRET kafka_password AS '<KAFKA-PASSWORD>';
-    CREATE SECRET qck.csr_user AS '<CSR-USER>';
+    CREATE SECRET csr_user AS '<CSR-USER>';
-    CREATE SECRET qck.csr_password AS '<CSR-PASSWORD>';
+    CREATE SECRET csr_password AS '<CSR-PASSWORD>';
     ```

 1. **Create connections.** Connections describe how to connect and authenticate to an external system you want Materialize to read data from.
 In this case, we want to [create a connection](/sql/create-connection/#kafka) to a Kafka cluster.

     ```sql
-    CREATE CONNECTION qck.kafka_connection TO KAFKA (
+    CREATE CONNECTION kafka_connection TO KAFKA (
       BROKER '<KAFKA-URL>',
       SASL MECHANISMS = 'PLAIN',
-      SASL USERNAME = SECRET qck.kafka_user,
+      SASL USERNAME = SECRET kafka_user,
-      SASL PASSWORD = SECRET qck.kafka_password
+      SASL PASSWORD = SECRET kafka_password
     );
     ```

     In addition to Kafka, we need a connection to a Schema Registry that Materialize will use to fetch the schema of our sample data.

     ```sql
-    CREATE CONNECTION qck.csr_connection TO CONFLUENT SCHEMA REGISTRY (
+    CREATE CONNECTION csr_connection TO CONFLUENT SCHEMA REGISTRY (
       URL '<CSR-URL>',
-      USERNAME = SECRET qck.csr_user,
+      USERNAME = SECRET csr_user,
-      PASSWORD = SECRET qck.csr_password
+      PASSWORD = SECRET csr_password
     );
     ```